-Getting an idea or innovation off the ground as an entrepreneur takes strong negotiation skills.
+To get an idea or innovation off the ground takes strong business negotiation skills as an entrepreneur.

-Yet, in their new book Entrepreneurial Negotiation: Understanding and Managing the Relationships that Determine Your Entrepreneurial Success (Palgrave/Macmillan, 2018), Program on Negotiationinstructor Samuel Dinnar and MIT professor Lawrence Susskind write that many entrepreneurs are falling short.
-Here, Susskind explains what often goes wrong and how entrepreneurs can do better.
+Yet, in their book Entrepreneurial Negotiation: Understanding and Managing the Relationships that Determine Your Entrepreneurial Success (Palgrave/Macmillan, 2018), Program on Negotiation instructor Samuel Dinnar and MIT professor Lawrence Susskind write that many entrepreneurs are falling short.
+Here, Susskind explains what often goes wrong and how entrepreneurs can hone their business negotiation skills.

-Negotiation Briefings: As you write in your book, most start-ups fail, and entrepreneurs’ negotiation mistakes contribute to these failures.
+As you write in your book, most start-ups fail, and entrepreneurs’ negotiation mistakes contribute to these failures.
 What are a few of the most common mistakes that entrepreneurs make in negotiation and how could they improve their business negotiation skills?

 Lawrence Susskind: In our interviews with entrepreneurs, we found that many don’t realize that the only way to move their ideas and inventions into the world is to engage in a series of internal and external negotiations.
 We identify the eight most common mistakes that entrepreneurs make: (1) They’re self- centered; (2) they’re overly optimistic and overconfident; (3) they feel a need to win, now; (4) they’re too quick to compromise; (5) they work alone; (6) they haggle; (7) they rely too heavily on their intuition; and (8) they tend to deny their emotions.